Rs 4 Crore Assets Of IAS Officer Attached In Coal Scam

 "An application seeking attachment of these properties was filed before the Special Court under the Prevention of Corruption Act in Raipur.
 Following a hearing on April 17, the court ordered attachment of all such properties," the statement said.

-Accordingly, the Anti Corruption Bureau/Economic Offences Wing (ACB/EOW) attached the properties.
+Accordingly, the Anti-Corruption Bureau/Economic Offences Wing attached the properties.
 The attached properties cannot be sold or transferred, it said.

 The Enforcement Directorate (ED) had earlier provisionally attached five immovable properties linked to Vishnoi in connection with the coal levy scam, it added.

-Proceedings are also underway in cases involving other public servants, including earlier action taken against properties linked to Saumya Chaurasia, who was deputy secretary in the chief minister's office during the Congress government, in September last year, the statement said.
+Proceedings are also underway in cases involving other public servants, including action taken in September last year against properties linked to Saumya Chaurasia, who was deputy secretary in the chief minister's office during the Congress government, the statement said.

 Vishnoi, a 2009-batch Indian Administrative Service officer, was first arrested in 2022 by the ED in connection with the alleged coal levy scam.
 He was among several accused who were granted bail last year by the Supreme Court.